New report points to homicide rate declines in US cities after pandemic-era spike | Health

 That increase came during the COVID-19 pandemic, which created huge social disruption and upended support systems.
 The rise in crime defied easy explanation, though experts pointed to several possible factors, including unprecedented pressures of the pandemic on both citizens and the police, gun violence, social unrest after high-profile incidents of police violence and deep economic turmoil.

 FBI crime data, typically the country's most comprehensive, has pointed to violent crime rates beginning to level out in 2021, but the agency's most recent data was incomplete.
-Nearly 40 per cent of agencies, including big cities like New York, Los Angeles and Miami, didn't send in their data for 2021 due to an overhaul in the FBI reporting system.
+Nearly 40% of agencies, including big cities like New York, Los Angeles and Miami, didn't send in their data for 2021 due to an overhaul in the FBI reporting system.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)